 - Pinch finely ground black pepper

-- 6 Tbsp unsalted butter, at room temperature
+- 6 Tablespoons unsalted butter, at room temperature

-- 1 cup brown sugar
+- 1 cup brown sugar, packed

 - 2 large eggs

-- 2 tsp vanilla
+- 2 teaspoons vanilla

-- 2 Tbsp mild (fancy) molasses
+- 2 Tablespoons mild molasses, such as "Fancy" molasses

 - Icing/Confectioners’ Sugar, for garnish

-Preheat oven to 350 and line a baking sheet with parchment paper.
+- Preheat oven to 350F (regular bake/not fan assisted) and line a baking sheet with parchment paper.
+Set aside.

-In a medium bowl, whisk together the flour, baking soda, salt, cinnamon, ginger, allspice, cloves and pepper.
+- In a medium bowl, whisk together the flour, baking soda, salt, cinnamon, ginger, allspice, cloves and pepper.
 Set aside.

 - In a large bowl with an electric mixer or the bowl of a stand mixer with the paddle attachment, beat together the butter and brown sugar until creamy and medium speed.
 Add the eggs one at a time, mixing well after each addition and scraping down the sides and bottom of the bowl as needed.
 Add the vanilla and molasses and beat in.
 With the mixer on low, add the flour mixture and mix until flour is all incorporated.